 You might not question the legitimacy of this email:

 And that’s just the small stuff.
 Big ol’ whaling attacks are just a security disaster waiting to happen because of how far they reach.
 They can hit your organization in the form of a message sent from a senior executive or a high-profile contact and are made to look like official correspondence.
 It’s pretty much a message you would reasonably expect like a legal subpoena, customer complaint, or a message from the CEO.
 If you’re being asked to provide confidential information or direct payment to an obscure source…flag it immediately.

 Any domain is only as protected as a domain owner makes it.
 While DKIM and SPF are great for indicating where messages should be coming from, not very many ISPs filter email using these alone.
 Both DKIM and SPF provide the mechanics to filter out messages that fail their checks, but most providers will still allow message to go through.
 This is because it’s really hard to tell how many legitimate emails are being sent that don’t authenticate – especially if the sender isn’t getting any feedback.
 Enter DMARC.

 Oh!
-And if you’d like to see how else you can protect your reputation, join us for an upcoming webinar on all things dedicated IP and learn when to use them for email.
+And if you’d like to see how else you can protect your reputation, review our webinar on all things dedicated IP and learn when to use them for email.